kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 There are some interesting regional and urban-rural  patterns.
 The South has the highest Racial Polarized voting, but parts of the Midwest have high RPV too.
 Within a state, some districts differ from their state mean:  GA-05 (Downtown Atlanta) has a much lower RPV compared to other Georgia districts because only 28% of White voters voted for Trump.

-Below I show the Trump vote estimates that comprise this difference.
+Below we show the Trump vote estimates that comprise this difference.
 In all three maps, gradations of pink indicate Trump vote in the racial group to be more than 50-50, and gray gradations indicate a less than 50-50 Trump vote.
 It shows how Black voters are do not differ in their party support across regions, but Hispanic voters do.

 _Estimated Trump Vote among **White** Voters, by CD_